-A friend recommended I look at a site called Odesk (now Upwork) which provides a marketplace for freelancers all over the world to offer their services.
-Before long I had 5-6 freelancers from multiple countries all working for my business and within budget.
+A friend recommended I look at Odesk (now Upwork) which provides a marketplace for freelancers all over the world to offer their services.
+Before long I had 5 freelancers from multiple countries all working for my business and within budget.

-My best freelancers were always in the Philippines.
-They were easier to work with as English is national language and the country is heavily influenced by USA culture.
-An opportunity came up to open an office directly across the street from a major university there.
-So with the help of a local opened up shop with the plan of growing my e-com business using newly hired staff.
+My best were always in the Philippines.
+They were easier to work with as English is national language, the country is heavily influenced by USA culture, & I got along with them very well.
+When an opportunity came across my desk to up to open an office just outside of Manila I jumped at it.
+With the help of my then office manager we opened up shop with the plan of growing my e-com business using the newly hired staff.

 The e-com business didn't go as planned, but I was put in touch with someone who had similar issues to what I encountered and wanted help.
-Pleased with our work they referred us to someone else who again had similar experience.
+Pleased with our work they referred us, which quickly led to another referral.
 Before long we realized we were serving a far different niche and made the full transition to Always Open Commerce.